Chapter 11:

 All the air and all the focus slammed out of him in a jolting cough, nothing left to wheeze out when he cracked back into the wall.
 It crunched.

 Broken, everything broken.
 Oh god.
-He couldn't move, slumping into a curled ball gasping raggedly for breath at the bottom of a deep well, cheers and insults melting in a ringing mass that didn't make any sense.
+He couldn't move, slumping into a curled ball gasping raggedly for breath at the bottom of a deep well, cheers and insults melting together, ringing.
 Didn't hurt as much as it should've.
 Was he paralysed?

 I can't...
 I can't....
 He hissed out between his teeth, his vision swimming on the obake looming in a sideways world, playing it up to the crowd and taking his time to stalk over so he could finish him off.
 B-bloody hellโ€”